Salome Topuria

 Publications

-Nettekoven, Zeynep and Topuria, Salome “Global value chains and industrial upgrading – the case of apparel industry in Georgia” (forthcoming, 2024)
+Nettekoven, Zeynep, and Topuria, Salome.
+“Global value chains and industrial upgrading – the case of the apparel industry in Georgia” (in preparation).

 Topuria, Salome and Gräf, Helena (2023).
 German Industrial Policy and the Twin Transition: Pre- and post-Covid Trajectories in the Automotive and IT Services Sectors, Working Paper, No 213/2023.